Burning to Defraud an Insurance Company

 The jury instructions for Burning to Defraud an Insurer or Insurance Company is contained in section 12.5.
 The jury instruction tracks the statutory language in Florida Statute § 817.233.

-In order to prove the crime of Burning to Defraud an Insurer or Insurance Company, the prosecutor with the State Attorney’s office must prove the following four elements beyond a reasonable doubt at trial:
+To prove the crime of Burning to Defraud an Insurer or Insurance Company, the prosecutor with the State Attorney’s office must prove the following four elements beyond a reasonable doubt at trial:

 1. The Defendant set fire to a building, structure, or personal property as alleged in the charging document (in the alternative, this element can allege that the defendant aided, counseled, or procured the burning of, actually burned, attempted to set fire to, attempted to burn, or caused to be burned the building, structure, or personal property.)